Sean Combs: Lawsuits

-Arrest, trial and sentence
+Arrest, trial, and sentence

 Combs was arrested and indicted in the Southern District of New York on September 16, 2024, on charges of racketeering, sex trafficking by force, and transportation for purposes of prostitution.
 He is held in federal custody at the Federal Correctional Institution, Fort Dix.
 During a court appearance on October 10, 2024, Judge Arun Subramanian set Combs's trial start date as May 5, 2025.
 On November 27, 2024, a judge denied bail for a third time.
 On April 18, 2025, a request by Combs's lawyers to postpone the trial for two months was denied.

 The trial began on May 5, 2025, with jury selection, while opening statements and witness testimony began on May 12.
 The prosecution and defense concluded their cases on June 24, 2025.
 Closing arguments began on June 26.

 On July 2, 2025, after three days of deliberation, the jury found Combs guilty on two counts of transportation for the purposes of prostitution involving Ventura, another former girlfriend, and male sex workers, but not guilty of racketeering conspiracy and sex trafficking charges.
 Later that day, Combs was denied bail and ordered to remain in custody pending sentencing, which was scheduled on October 3.
 In August 2025, Combs's legal team said that they had reached out to President Donald Trump regarding a possible presidential pardon.

 On October 3, 2025, Combs was sentenced to four years in prison, followed by five years of supervised release.
-With the 12 months already spent in holding, Combs is expected to be released in May 2028.
+With the 12 months already spent in holding, Combs was originally expected to be released in May 2028, but in July 2026, his release date was changed to January 24, 2028.
+In September 2026, his release date was changed once more to February 5, 2028.

+Due to his convictions and the allegations against him, his associations with numerous celebrities, including Donald Trump, have attracted controversy.